-Earlier this year, it was announced that denim leaders Levi’s, partnered up with Google to create the Levi’s x Jacquard by Google jacket.
-An interactive denim jacket, which not only looks great, but is infused with revolutionary fabric technology.
+Earlier this year, denim leaders Levi’s partnered up with Google to create the Levi’s x Jacquard by Google jacket.
+An interactive denim jacket, that is infused with revolutionary fabric technology.
 Once paired with a smartphone via Bluetooth, the jacket can perform basic key functions.
 The wearer simply needs to tap and swipe accordingly.

-Not to be outdone, NASA has also gotten in on the smart fabrics act.
+Also, NASA has gotten in on the smart fabrics act.
 Their new space textile could be used for everything from insulation to cutting edge astronaut suits.
 It also looks pretty amazing, like futuristic chainmail.
 Created using 4D printed metals.

 Systems engineer at NASA, Raul Polit-Casillas said; “We call it ‘4D printing’ because we can print both the geometry and the function of these materials.”
-One side of the smart space material is designed to reflect light, while the other absorbs it.
+One side of the smart space material reflects light, the other absorbs it.
 This allows it to function as a thermal control for passive heat management.

 Just last year, Stanford University student Po-Shun Hsu developed a plastic material, NanoPE, that helps radiate body heat.
 Thus, lowering body temperature and cooling the wearer.
 The team are now working on making this material into a woven textile, so it can be transformed into wearables.